 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Read on below to find some fascinating information about the reproductive life of the adorable Sugar Glider.
+Read on below to find some fascinating information about the reproductive life of the adorable sugar glider.

 Sugar Glider General Information

-Sugar Gliders are nocturnal mammals that live in coastal regions or rainforests.
+Sugar gliders are nocturnal mammals that live in coastal regions or rainforests.
 They can mostly be found in coastal regions of eastern Australia and New Guinea.
 They are incredibly social animals that live in groups of up to 10.
 Like kangaroos, they are marsupials, meaning the females possess a pouch from where they raise the young.

 Sugar Gliders

-Image Credit: gayleenfroese2, Pixabay
+Image Credit by: gayleenfroese2, Pixabay

 How Long Do Sugar Gliders Live?

-In the wilderness, Sugar Gliders can live around 9 years, a much shorter lifespan due to natural predation and other environmental factors.
+In the wilderness, sugar gliders can live around 9 years, a much shorter lifespan due to natural predation and other environmental factors.
 Their lifespan is much longer in captivity, where they don’t have to worry about being hunted down.
-In a proper setting and with regular veterinary care, a Sugar Glider can live from 12 to 15 years, and the oldest reported Sugar Glider reached an impressive age of 18.
+In a proper setting and with regular veterinary care, a sugar glider can live from 12 to 15 years, and the oldest reported sugar glider reached an impressive age of 18.

 Sugar Glider Reproduction

-Male and female Sugar Gliders reach sexual maturity at different ages.
-While a female can become sexually mature in the first year of life, males reach this only in the second year.
-The estrous cycle of Sugar Gliders lasts for 29 days.
-After a female Sugar Glider mates, it will enter a gestation period, which is the time between conception and birth.
-Female Sugar Gliders have only one to two litters per year, with up to two young per litter.
-The young Sugar Gliders spend 2 to 2.5 months inside the mother’s pouch and for several months after, remain dependent on their parents.
-After developing enough, the young Sugar Gliders finally become independent and go on to live their lives away from their parents.
+Female sugar gliders have only one to two litters per year, with up to two young per litter.
+The young sugar gliders spend 2 to 2.5 months inside the mother’s pouch and for several months after, remain dependent on their parents.
+After developing enough, the young sugar gliders finally become independent and go on to live their lives away from their parents.

 sugar gliders mating

-Image Credit: Akarat Thongsatid, Shutterstock
+Image Credit by: Akarat Thongsatid, Shutterstock

 Final Thoughts

 The miracle of birth is present in every species, but occasionally, an odd and unique story catches our attention.
-Sugar Gliders have made quite a strong impression on us.
+Sugar gliders have made quite a strong impression on us.
 After learning about these adorable, tiny creatures, they will undoubtedly seem much more fascinating and magical to you too.

-Featured Image Credit: Indra Gallery, Shutterstock
+Featured Image Credit: I Wayan Sumatika, Shutterstock

 Our vets